MohamedAliHamza/MohamedAliHamza/README.md

 ## 🙋‍♂️ About Me

-🌱 I’m currently learning **Design Patterns**
+🌱  I’m currently practicing Python on LeetCode 💪

-👯 I’m looking to collaborate on web dev

-💬 Ask me about Django & DRF
+💬 Ask me about Python, Django & DRF 👩‍💻

 ⚡ Fun fact: I love to read books with coffee 📚☕